amaclean2/ExperimentationPlatform/README.md

 **Get experiment results**

 > [!NOTE]
-> To get individual data for an experiment, go to the section **Get Events**.
+> To get individual data for an experiment, go to the section [Get Events](https://github.com/amaclean2/ExperimentationPlatform/blob/main/README.md#events-1).
 Here is a basic output of standard statistical outputs from an experiment.
 To get more details, more requirements would have to be added.

 ```
 POST localhost:8000/api/experiments/{experiment_id}/results